dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232111990-2e79096b-82ac-4215-a861-1b9ce8463661.png)

+>Dispersion: 93

-Pretty much the same result.
+Pretty much the same result with less dispersion.

 If I had to choose from Rotate Hashes and previous Hash functions, I would definitely picked Rotate Hashes.

 However, we have much more efficient and complicated function...